Reflexology FAQ'sEmpower. Teach. Heal.

 The pressure that applied to the feet and hands is firm, but not painful.
 If there are tender spots, many times, these are signs of energy blocks at the corresponding body points.
 The Reflexologist will continue to work the tender spots until energy blocks are released.
 At any time if the pressure becomes too uncomfortable, let the Reflexologist know.

 For people who have ticklish feet, no need to worry, the pressure is a firm touch.

 How Will I feel After a Healing Session?

 Directly after a session, clients may feel very rested and in a relaxed state of mind.
 It is the responsibility of the client to ensure that she or he is fully alert before proceeding to drive a car.

 Clients may see results after one or two sessions.
 For maximum results, it is suggested that clients have one session per week for four to five consecutive weeks.
-At the end of the fourth session, an evaluation will take place for health improvement.
-Upon improvement, sessions will be spaced out.
+At the end of the fourth session, an evaluation will take place for health improvement, sessions then are determined to be spaced out.